varabyte/kotter/README.md

 ### Running examples

-If you've cloned this respository, examples are located under the [examples](examples) folder.
+If you've cloned this repository, examples are located under the [examples](examples) folder.
 To try one of them, you can navigate into it on the command line and run it via Gradle.

 ```bash